StephanMusgrave/unipop/README.md

 ![Unipop on an iPhone](public/readme_images/iPhoneTemplate.jpg)
 ![Unipop in an Apple workplace](public/readme_images/WorkspaceTemplate.jpg)

-  Unipop is a website and mobile app that enables students to buy and sell things in a speedy and trusting environment.
-Unipop connects you only to the students with your university.
+  Unipop is a website and mobile app that enables students to buy and sell things speedily.
+Unipop only connects you to students within your university.

-  Unipop is optimized for iPhone 5, but still supports other mobile devices.
+  Unipop is optimized for iPhone 5 and supports other mobile devices.

 Table of Contents
 ===